 - schools to prepare the external validation submission and school determined next steps in the self-assessment process

-- Directors, Public Schools NSW to review and affirm the external validation submission
+- Directors, Educational Leadership to review and affirm the external validation submission

 - panels to view validate and report on the external validation submission.

 Implementation guidelines for external validation with attached appendices including external validation using SPaRO, timeline for schools participating in external validation, sample executive summary and panel report, and panel checklist can be found on the School excellence page of the department's Policy library.